-Creating and maintaining a respectful and welcoming environment for all to live, learn, work and thrive is a priority at the University of Michigan (U-M).
-A group of professional staff, the Bias Response Team, focuses on addressing incidents that may reflect bias against members of the University community based on their identity.
+Creating and maintaining a respectful and welcoming environment for all to live, learn, work and thrive is a priority at the University of Michigan.
+To that end, a group of professional staff members, the Bias Response Team, focuses on addressing incidents that may reflect bias against members of the University community based on their identity.

-Bias often stems from fear, misunderstanding, hatred, and stereotypes and may be intentional or unintentional.
+Bias may stem from fear, misunderstanding, hatred or stereotypes.
+It may be intentional or unintentional.

 - Dean of Students Office (DOS)